Heathen Lexicon

 Prayer: a Roman Universalist church word for an act that is not favored, nor spoken by Heathens.
 To “Pray” frames the relationship between the one “praying” and the deity being “prayed to” as an act of obedience between a slave and his/her master.
 This act is repugnant and profane to all Heathens that honor their Ancestors & the Gods.

 Raudos: Baltic (Lithuanian, Latvian, Prussian) Heathen lamentation songs (analogous to Dirges) sung to ensure the reception into the next world.
-The tradition has survived up till modern times, thus preserving beautiful pieces of lyrical and extremely touching Heathen folk poetry.
+The tradition has survived up till modern times, thus preserving beautiful pieces of lyrical Heathen folk poetry.
 See Dirge.

 Runes: the symbolic script of the Elder, Younger, and other FUTHARK’s, most commonly composed of Three sets of Eight individual Rune characters (called Aetts).
-Each semiotic character represents a unique letter & sound; additionally, each Rune is also a unique symbol of something that exists in the natural world and has further esoteric meaning.
-The mythic origin story of the existence of the Runes in the world of men is told in the Hávamál: Odin, after an ordeal inflicted upon himself, perceives the Runes and their boundless meaning and value.
+Each character represents a unique letter & sound; additionally, each Rune is also a unique symbol of an existing thing found in the natural world with additional esoteric meaning.
+The mythic origin story of the Runes existence in the world of men is told in the Hávamál: Odin, after an ordeal inflicted upon himself, perceives the Runes and their boundless meaning and value.
 Odin then gifted this written language to his people to be used for communication & “magic.”
-Rúnum ok Ljóðum þeim, er Galdrar Heita: "Runes and those spells which are called Galdrar."
+Rúnum ok ljóðum þeim, er galdrar heita: "Runes and those spells which are called Galdrar."

-Runiform: symbols having a Rune-like form or derived from the Runes of the known FUTHARK’s, like Bind-Runes, Rune-Sigils, and other ancient symbols such as Fylfots, Triskeles, and Valknots (Thertriknots).
+Runiform: symbols having a Rune-like form or derived from the Runes of the known FUTHARK’s, like Bind-Runes, Rune-Sigils, and other ancient symbols such as Fylfots, Triskeles, and Valknots (Tertri-knots).

 Sala/Sallu: the “Soul,” a non-Heathen concept, introduced during the treachery of the Northern Crusades and imposed during conversion.
-The Heathen conception of individual existence is a spiritual/physical composite of components that exist and interact with one-another; that includes the , Læti, Litr-Goda, Ödr, Ond, Hamr, Hüger, Weorþ, and Wyrd; concepts that are far more complex than the Abrahamic (Judeo-Islamic-Christian) idea of an immortal soul and a mortal body.
+The Heathen conception of individual existence is a spiritual/physical composite of components that exist and interact with one-another; that includes the , Læti, Litr-Goda, Ödr, Ond, Hamr, Hüger, Weorþ, and Wyrd; concepts far more complex than the Abrahamic ideas of an immortal soul and a mortal body.

-Ségen: “Charm,” “Blessing,” related to Blötsung; see also Bitten, Bede, Véségen; a Heathen Blessing; Ségensprook: Old Saxon for "Spoken Charm/s."
+Ségen: “Charm,” “Blessing,” related to Blötsung; a Heathen Blessing; see also Bitten, Bede, Véségen.
+Ségensprook: Old Saxon for "Spoken Charm/s."

 Seiða: to enchant with a charm, zauber, ségen.

-Seiðr: also: seidhr, seidh, seidr, seithr, seith, seid, sisa saiðaz saitas, saite, siþi, and saito was associated with the Vanir Goddesses, specifically Nerþüz & Freya, and all Völva seeresses.
-The practice of Seiðr is an ancient craft that is considered almost “exclusively within the provenance of Women.
+Seiðr: also: seidhr, seidh, seidr, seithr, seith, seid, sisa saiðaz saitas saite, siþi, and saito was associated with the Vanir Goddesses, specifically Nerþüz & Freya, and all Völva seeresses.
+The practice of Seiðr is an ancient craft that is considered almost exclusively within the provenance of women.
 Seiðr practices include abilities like prescience, as well as healing and restorative powers.
-It has been called magic,” however, that characterization is far too unsophisticated to correctly describe Seiðworkers and all the very real abilities & actions ascribed to the Völva and Visenkona. (i.e., Ségen, Zaubersprüch, Galdr, Blessings, Charms, et cetera).
-The topic of Seiðr is one that spans thousands of years throughout History, and it requires volumes of books to discuss in detail and elaborate upon.
+It has been called “magic,” however, that characterization is far too unsophisticated to correctly describe Seiðworkers and all the very real abilities & actions ascribed to the Völva and Visenkona. (i.e., Ségen, Zaubersprüch, Galdr, Blessings, Charms, et cetera).
+The topic of Seiðr is one that spans thousands of years throughout history, and requires many tomes to properly discuss in detail & sufficiently elaborate upon.

 Seiðstafr: Völva's staff; enchanted distaff; wand; Gander; see also Distaff.